PrimeLens/django-notes/drf/DRF.md

 ```
     # if creating a relation to a model in another app then prefix the name of app onto the model
     user_profile = models.ForeignKey('profiles_api.UserProfile', on_delete=models.CASCADE)
+    # if adding this field after the data has been created then
+    user_profile = models.ForeignKey('profiles_api.UserProfile', on_delete=models.CASCADE, blank=True, null=True)
 ```